yongrenjie/qcnmr-tools/README.md

 **plot_conformer_energies**

-Reads energies from csv files produced by the previous two scripts (use them with `-c` to generate the csv files) and plots them on a graph.
+Reads energies from csv files produced by the previous two scripts (use those with `-c` to generate the csv files) and plots them on a graph.

 **qcrest**